 Min H. Kao Electrical Engineering and Computer Science Building

 As you pass Dougherty Hall, you will come further down the Hill to the Min H. Kao Electrical Engineering and Computer Science Building on your right.
-This state-of-the-art facility—funded in part from a $17.5 million gift from alumnus and CEO of Garmin International, Min H. Kao—was dedicated in March 2012 and was designed to be filled with natural light, which you’ll notice upon entering.
+This state-of-the-art facility—funded in part from a $17.5 million gift from alumnus and CEO of Garmin International, Min H. Kao—was dedicated in March 2012 and designed to be filled with natural light.
 It houses the Min H. Kao Department of Electrical Engineering and Computer Science as well as the Center for Ultra-wide-area Resilient Electric Energy Transmission Network (CURENT) research center, which is jointly supported by NSF and the Department of Energy (DoE).

 Photos